Civita Institute Committees

 Friends of Civita Institute (FOCI)

-A group of major donors providing $500 or more per year; Friends may be advisory about fundraising; and is recognized as is a committee of the board.
+Communication with and coordination of major donors providing $500 or more per year; Friends may be advisory about fundraising.

 Friends of Civita Institute Chair: Nancy Josephson (or current president)